New Museum Los Gatos

 New Museum Los Gatos (NUMU), formerly the Museums of Los Gatos founded in 1965, is a public non-profit art and history museum located in the Civic Center Plaza in downtown Los Gatos, California.
-NUMU’s mission is to engage the community at the intersection of art, history, and education through innovative, locally connected and globally relevant exhibitions, programs, and experiences.
-NUMU welcomes over 4000 visitors a year.
+NUMU has over 4000 visitors a year.

 History

-Formerly The Museums of Los Gatos, consisting of The Los Gatos Museum (an art museum) and Forbes Mill (a history museum), New Museum Los Gatos (NUMU) opened in June of 2015 with three times more exhibition space than the previous main location, allowing it to better serve as a community hub for all ages with fresh perspectives on San Francisco Bay Area history, art and innovations.
+Formerly The Museums of Los Gatos, consisting of The Los Gatos Museum (an art museum) and Forbes Mill (a history museum), New Museum Los Gatos (NUMU) opened in June 2015 with three times more exhibition space than the previous main location, allowing it to better serve as a community hub for all ages with fresh perspectives on San Francisco Bay Area history, art and innovations.
 The Los Gatos Museum Association’s 50th anniversary occurred in 2015.

 The rebranding, redesign, and reopening was led by Executive Director Lisa Coscino, who assisted in the change and rebranding of the Museum of Monterey (MoM) in 2011.
 NUMU consists of the collections of former Art Museum of Los Gatos on Tait Avenue and the History Museum at Forbes Mill, previously known as the Museums of Los Gatos, which were established in 1965.

-Mission

-The mission of New Museum Los Gatos is “to engage community at the intersection of art, history, and education through innovative, locally connected and globally relevant exhibits, programs, and experiences.”